allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

         1fr,
       ) #text(
         size: 0.7em,
       )[NOT FOR USE WITHOUT DIRECT MEDICAL SUPERVISION.
 Source: allergyguide.
-Content licensed under CC 4.0] ]
+Content licensed under CC 4.0 BY] ]
   },
   header: context {